 - The EEC should state the compliance for each sub-area (Non-compliant, Partially compliant, Compliant), which must be in agreement with everything stated in the report.
-It is pointed out that, in the case of standards that cannot be applied due to the status of the HEI and/or of the program of study, N/A (= Not Applicable) should be noted. - The EEC should state the conclusions and final remarks regarding the program of study as a whole. - The report may also address other issues which the EEC finds relevant.
+It is pointed out that, in the case of standards that cannot be applied due to the status of the HEI and/or of the programme of study, N/A (= Not Applicable) should be noted. - The EEC should state the conclusions and final remarks regarding the programme of study as a whole. - The report may also address other issues which the EEC finds relevant.

-1. Study program and study program's design and development

-(ESG 1.1, 1.2, 1.7, 1.8, 1.9)
+1. Study programme and study programme's design and development (ESG 1.1, 1.2, 1.7, 1.8, 1.9)